I Built a Bipolar Mood Tracker (Nothing Else Worked)

 Here’s the thing I didn’t expect: building the tool during a difficult period made it better than if I’d built it during a stable one.

 When you’re building a mood tracker while your mood is actually fluctuating, you catch design problems that you’d never notice otherwise.
 You realize that the log entry form has too many fields for a day when you can barely function.
 You realize that the chart is useless if it doesn’t highlight the sleep-mood correlation automatically.
 You realize that showing someone a streak counter when they just broke a four-day log streak because they were depressed is… not great UX.
+Your worst day is actually your most important log, and the app has to respect that.

 Every feature in the app has been tested on me, on my worst days.
 That sounds dramatic and I don’t mean it that way.
 I just mean that I’ve used this thing when I was in no mood to use anything, and the parts that survived that test are the parts that matter.